luizeleno/Demar/_posts/2021-04-19-Premio-video.markdown

 {% contentfor en %}

-DEMAR congratulates the student Saimon Domenegheti and his advisor {% include docente.html docente = 'jacare' %}, for the recognition received due to the study *Effect of the modification of Nb and Mo contents on the oxidation resistance of alloys based on beta21s titanium*.
+DEMAR congratulates the undergrad student Saimon Domenegheti and his advisor {% include docente.html docente = 'jacare' %}, for the recognition received due to the study *Effect of the modification of Nb and Mo contents on the oxidation resistance of alloys based on beta21s titanium*.

 {% include video.html id='premio' caption='Assista ao vídeo' video='2Q-exFTexc8' %}